 Day 59 → ACR I-Card requirement.
 Any foreigner staying beyond 59 days continuously must hold an Alien Certificate of Registration Identity Card (ACR I-Card).
 The card is bundled into the 6-month extension at the day-59 mark, costing USD 50 + production fees.

-Maximum continuous stay: 24 months for visa-exempt nationals; 36 months for visa-required nationals.
+Maximum continuous stay: 36 months for visa-exempt nationals; 24 months for visa-required nationals, under Immigration Memorandum Circular SBM-2013-003.
 Past the cap, the foreigner must leave the Philippines and re-enter to reset the clock, or convert the 9(a) to a long-term status (13(a), SRRV, 9(g), Digital Nomad Visa) before the cap.

-The 24-month cap is the surprise for many long-stay visitors.
-A foreigner stretching the rolling extension path indefinitely will hit the wall at month 24 and either fly out (Bangkok, Hong Kong, Taipei, Singapore are all 2–3 hour flights, popular visa-runs) or convert to a long-term visa before then.
+The 36-month cap is the surprise for many long-stay visitors who assume the tourist path runs indefinitely.
+A visa-exempt foreigner stretching the rolling extension path will hit the wall at month 36 (month 24 for visa-required nationals) and either fly out (Bangkok, Hong Kong, Taipei, Singapore are all 2–3 hour flights, popular visa-runs) or convert to a long-term visa before then.

-The fee math over a 24-month tourist run
+The fee math over a full 36-month tourist run

-A foreigner doing the full visa-exempt 24-month run pays approximately:
+A visa-exempt foreigner doing the full 36-month run pays approximately:

 - Month 0–1: Free (arrival 30-day stamp)